HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here's how the brisket may look after trimming.

-Picture 1 shows the fat side facing up, with a 1/8" to 1/4" layer of fat covering the whole surface.
+The first photo shows the fat side facing up, with a 1/8″ to 1/4″ layer of fat covering the whole surface.
 On this brisket, a thick edge of fat ran down the right side of the brisket, and I trimmed most of it away.

 Seasoning The Brisket

-There are some hardcore fanatics in the Lone Star State that just apply salt and pepper to a brisket and smoke it.
-They let the natural flavor of the meat and smoke do all the talking.
-Most people, however, prefer to season a brisket with something a bit more complex.
+In the Lone Star State, they apply a 50/50 mix of kosher salt and coarse ground black pepper and smoke the brisket.
+That’s it—they let the natural flavor of the beef and smoke do all the talking.
+Some people, however, prefer to season a brisket with something a bit more complex.

-You'll find lots of dry rub and marinade recipes in the Recipes Forum on The Virtual Weber Bulletin Board.
-In Brisket - Wet Rub, I used a paste on a brisket, which is sort of a wet rub...or a really thick marinade.
+You’ll find lots of dry rub and marinade recipes in the Rubs & Marinades forum on The Virtual Weber Bulletin Board.
+In Brisket – Wet Rub, I used a paste on a brisket, which is sort of a wet rub…or a really thick marinade.

 Temperature Of Brisket Before Cooking

-In the other school of thought, we have those who believe it's best to take meat straight from the refrigerator and put it into the cooker.
-Their theory is that the smoke ring, that pinkish/purple color that forms beneath the surface of the brisket, is formed only while the meat is below 140°F. By starting with a colder piece of meat, it spends more time below 140°F in the cooker, resulting in a stronger smoke ring.
+Other recipes say that it’s best to take meat straight from the refrigerator and put it into the cooker.
+The theory is that the smoke ring, that pinkish/purple color that forms beneath the surface of the brisket, is formed only while the meat is below 140°F. By starting with a colder piece of meat, it spends more time below 140°F in the cooker, resulting in a stronger smoke ring.

 I've cooked briskets both ways, and I'm not sure I can tell a difference either way.
 Lately, my habit has been to take the brisket from the refrigerator and place it directly in the cooker.
 I've not gotten out a measuring tape to see what affect, if any, this has on the formation of the smoke ring, nor have I noticed any bitter flavor to the meat.